barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/crime_and_census_plot.png)

 One of the more apparent patterns we find is that black residents make up a larger proportion of <i>reported</i> crime in less black DC neighborhoods.
 The reasons for this are not apparent in the data; there are certain social factors that could cause this, such as [white residents being more likely to call the police](https://www.vox.com/first-person/2018/5/17/17362100/starbucks-racial-profiling-yale-airbnb-911) or black residents may simply commit a disproportionate share of crimes in these neighborhoods.
-MW: MAYBE TALKING ABOUT THIS TREND DOESN'T TAKE YOU IN A PLACE THAT YOU WANT TO GO
+The answers to this question are not immediately available and any conclusive takeaways are cautioned.

 ---